mrjacobbloom/sb3-theme/README.md

 This set of tools should make it easier to write themes/skins for [Scratch-Blocks](https://github.com/LLK/scratch-blocks) (and Scratch 3.0).
 It might work for vanilla Blockly too, but I haven't tested it there.

-This is a work-in-progress.
+This is a **work-in-progress**.
 Everything is subject to change.
 Use at your own risk. :package:

+# Installation
+Download the above file called `sb3-theme.js` and insert it into your copy of `horizontal_playground.html` or `vertical_playground.html`.

+Eventually, I might put this on gh-pages so you can just link it.

 # Examples
 ## blur the repeat block